 Before “Right Thurr” bombarded Billboard, Chingy was just a young St. Louis rapper opening for Nelly on tour.
 Nelly’s popularity put him in front of Ludacris, and lead to Chingy signing to DTP.
 Likewise, Murphy Lee didn’t have a long career, but he is the only St. Lunatic that was able to achieve a Gold album and Gold single due to Nelly’s explosion.

 It’s true that during Nelly’s rise, UMG was caught in a huge radio payola scandal.
 The charts were greatly influenced by payola then, and it still exists today in various forms.
-Knowing the degree to which the labels tampered with the charts, I would be naive to simply provide Nelly’s commercial success without context, but I see his career in full, and all the impact he had on a time period.
-The way my generation experienced Nelly is why he was such a huge deal to us.
+Knowing the degree to which the labels tampered with the charts, I would be naive to provide Nelly’s commercial success without context, but I see his career in full.
+The way my generation experienced Nelly is why he was such a massive deal to us.

 In retrospect, Nelly’s reign didn’t seem to last very long.
-A quick look at his Billboard chart history will tell you he had a No. 3 hit in 2010 with "Just A Dream," but for all intents and purposes, by the time I reached high school he was becoming old news.
+A quick look at his Billboard chart history will tell you he had a No. 3 hit in 2010 with “Just A Dream,” but by the time I reached high school, he was becoming old news.
 Right after the success of “Grillz” and his assistance on the T.I. classic “Get Loose,” he slowly started to fade into the background.
 His six-year run was incredibly strong, the peak of a career that has accumulated over 22 million albums sold.

 Even at the height of his acclaim, I don’t believe Nelly was the biggest rapper of the 2000s.
 Nelly was a rap darling who crossed over into other genres, but he wasn’t able to measure up against Marshall Mathers.
 Eminem completely conquered rap in the 2000s, no matter what metrics you want to pull.

-Drake is the top rapper of today, there isn’t anyone bigger in this modern era, but I see why people would compare him to Nelly and not Eminem—they’re both cut from the cloth of Ladies Love Cool James.
-Nelly was never pegged as the sensitive rap star, but his heavy female fanbase and non-gangster image put them in a similar class.
-I wouldn't say Nelly paved the way for Drake, their music doesn't coexist in the same realm, but they are kindred spirits in many ways.
+Drake is the top rapper of today, there isn’t anyone more significant in this modern era, but I see why people would compare him to Nelly and not Eminem—they’re both cut from the cloth of Ladies Love Cool James.
+We never pegged Nelly as the sensitive rap star, but his massive female fanbase and non-gangster image put them in a similar class.
+I wouldn’t say Nelly paved the way for Drake, their music doesn’t coexist in the same realm, but they are kindred spirits in many ways.

 Drake hails from Toronto, a city that, like St. Louis, didn’t previously have a presence in rap.
-Kardinal Offishall and k-os both made moderate noise, but before Drake, Toronto’s rap scene didn’t crossover into the mainstream American market until the arrival of Drizzy Drake.
-It’s similar to St. Louis and how the arrival of Nelly brought attention to the overlooked region.
+Kardinal Offishall and k-os both made moderate noise, but Toronto’s rap scene didn’t crossover into the mainstream American market until the arrival of Drizzy Drake.
+The arrival of Nelly brought similar attention to St. Louis.

-On a bigger scale, Drake truly became closely associated with his city.
-In many ways, Toronto is Drake’s greatest contribution to the music industry.
-People rush to the 6ix for OVO Fest and his artists from Toronto are picking up steam, albeit slowly.
+On a bigger scale, Drake became closely associated with his city.
+In many ways, Toronto is Drake’s most significant contribution to the music industry.
+People rush to the 6ix for OVO Fest, and his artists from Toronto are picking up steam, albeit slowly.
 PARTYNEXTDOOR may not have a Gold album, but he’s in the position to be the Murphy Lee to Drake’s Nelly.
 Acts like The Weeknd, Tory Lanez, and River Tiber have been able to make strides with all this newfound attention on their city.
-Rap has brought Drake to the point where he mingles with the Toronto Raptors and Toronto politicians, he has single-handedly helped to make Toronto a staple scene in a way that only a very popular artist can.
+Rap has brought Drake to the point where he mingles with the Toronto Raptors and Toronto politicians; he has single-handedly helped to make Toronto a staple scene in a way that only a prevalent artist can.